 The determination of the fair values of the identifiable assets acquired and liabilities assumed involves significant judgement and estimation.
 In 2020, the excess of the purchase consideration over the fair value of net assets acquired is recognised as provisional goodwill.
-The Group has reviewed the fair value of net assets acquired during the measurement period.
+In 2021, the Group reviewed the fair value of net assets acquired during the measurement period.
 As a result of new information obtained within one year of the date of acquisition about facts and circumstances that existed at the date of acquisition, management has identified adjustments to the above amounts, as well as additional provisions that existed at the date of acquisition.
-The adjustments to the assets and liabilities recognised at the date of acquisition is disclosed in Note 9.